SukhmKang/venmo-project/README.md

 ### Overview

-Our project enables users to create and operate accounts within an environment similar to Venmo's.
-These commands will allow users to friend users, complete transactions (pay, request, deposit, transfer, etc.), configure settings, and view logs of transactions within their Venmo ecosystem.
+Our project enables users to create and operate accounts within a payment environment similar to Venmo's.
+These commands will allow users to friend users, complete transactions (pay, request, deposit, transfer, etc.), configure settings, and view filterable logs of transactions within their Venmo ecosystem.

 Users have access to several commands including:
 ```